jaalto/project--linux-tmpfs-ramdisk/README.rst

 DESCRIPTION
 ===========

-Warning: As of 2019-05-04 this is *EXPERIMENTAL*.
+Warning: as of 2019-05-04 this is **EXPERIMENTAL**.
 NOT TESTED and YOU MAY LOOSE ALL YOUR DATA.

 A Linux administrator utility to manage selected directories in tmpfs RAM.